Sustainable Newburgh transport

 Does Newburgh need a long, fully-featured station?

-Newburgh's proposal for a small inexpensive halt contrasts keenly with the price of recently opened stations.
+Newburgh's proposal for a small inexpensive halt contrasts keenly with the price of recently opened rural stations.

-The £22m Reston station, opened in 2022, is a fully-featured 'bells and whistles' stop.
-It serves the ten and half thousand people of East Berwickshire.
-The comparative cost of building Reston, comes in quite cheap.
-But some might see it as an expensive travel solution for a small community..
+The £22m Reston station, opened in 2022, is a fully-featured 'bells and whistles' stop. serving the 10,500 people of East Berwickshire.
+Within the rail industry, the comparative cost of building Reston, is seen as quite cheap.
+But others might wonder why such an expensive station for such a small community..

 Passenger numbers for Reston are not yet justifying the station's capital cost.
 The Glasgow Herald, perhaps unfairly, called it a white elephant.
 The station was modelled on a 30-year business plan -a long time to wait to gauge success or failure.